CEQA Policy and Review

-The City’s Municipal Code specifically assigns the responsibility for implementation of CEQA to the Planning Department and is charged with maintaining independence and objectivity in its review and analysis of the environmental consequences of development projects under its purview.
+The City’s Municipal Code specifically assigns the responsibility for the implementation of CEQA to the City Planning Department, which is charged with maintaining independence and objectivity in its review and analysis of the environmental consequences of development projects under its purview.

 - Draft Documents for Public Comment - Notices and reports to concerned citizens or interested persons regarding decision of impact findings on the environment.
 Not all documents may be available for viewing online.
 Further, graphics, exhibits and attachments such as technical reports may not be available online.

 - Final Documents - View final environmental documents prepared by the City of San Diego.